Bobbermaist/UniBooks/docs/files/models/user_model.php.txt

 	/**
 	 * Add an item to userdata.
 	 *
-	 * $data can be an associative array or a string.
+	 * The first parameter can be an associative array or a string.
+	 *
+	 * If an associative array is passed to this method,
+	 * the second parameter should be NULL (default value).
+	 *
-	 * In this case $value should contain the value
+	 * Otherwise $value should contain the value
 	 * to add.
 	 *
-	 * @param mixed  array or string
+	 * @param mixed  $data associative array or a string indicating the name of the data to add
-	 * @param mixed  (optional) string or NULL
+	 * @param mixed  $value if $data is a string contains the value to add
 	 * @return void
 	 */
 	public function add_userdata($data, $value = NULL)